prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-mopub.md

 moPubInterstitial?.show()
 ```

-#### Step 1: Create Ad View
+#### Step 1: Integrate interstitial ad

-In the scenario with MoPub integration the MoPub SDK plays the central role in managing ad views in the application's UI.
-If a winning bid on Prebid wins in the MoPub waterfall it will be rendered via Mediation by Prebid Rendering Module.
+Follow the [MoPub Instructions](https://developers.mopub.com/publishers/android/interstitial/) and intgrate Interstital ad unit.

-#### Step 2: Create Ad Unit
+#### Step 2: Create prebid Ad Unit

-Create the **MoPubInterstitialAdUnit** object with parameters:
+Create the `MediationInterstitialAdUnit` object with parameters:

-- **configId** - an ID of Stored Impression on the Prebid server
+- `configId` - an ID of Stored Impression on the Prebid server
+- `mediationDelegate` - the object from the MoPubAdapters framework responsible for managing MoPub’s ad objects.

 #### Step 3: Fetch Demand

 To run an auction on Prebid run the`fetchDemand()` method which performs several actions:

-- Makes a bid request to Prebid
+- Makes a bid request to Prebid Server
 - Sets up the targeting keywords to the MoPub's ad unit
 - Passes the winning bid to the MoPub's ad unit
 - Returns the result of bid request for future processing

 #### Step 4: Load the Ad

-When the bid request has been completed the responsibility of making the Ad Request is passed on the publisher.
-That is why you have to invoke the `loadAd()` on the MoPub Ad View explicitly in the completion handler of the `fetchDemand()`.
+Call the `loadAd()` on the MoPub Interstitial Ad explicitly in the completion handler of the `fetchDemand()`.

 #### Step 5: Rendering

 If the Prebid bid wins on MoPub it will be rendered by `PrebidInterstitialAdapter`.
-You do not have to do anything for this.
-Just make sure that your order had been set up correctly and an adapter is added.
+You shouldn't do anything for this.
+Just make sure that your order has been set up correctly and an adapter has been added to the project.

 However, due to the expiration, the ad could become invalid with time.
 So it is always useful to check it with `interstitial?.isReady` before display.